uberspark/uberxmhf/tee-sdk/README.md

 make install-dev
 ~~~

-Run 'make' in the same directory as this README.
+Run `make` in the same directory as this README.
 If you would like to
-override the default paths, specify your overrides as parameters to make:
+override the default paths, specify your overrides as parameters to `make`:

 ~~~ {.sh}
 make PREFIX=$(PREFIX) HOST=$(HOST) SYSROOT=$(SYSROOT)